 - 1.4 The Assurance Framework will be reviewed on an annual basis with any revisions in place for April of the following year.
-Any changes that require amendments to the Combined Authority Constitution will be agreed at the Combined Authority Cabinet.
-The full Assurance Framework is included within the Combined Authority Constitution and any revisions will be included in the Constitution that goes to the Combined Authority Cabinet Annual General Meeting (AGM). - 1.5 The review will examine whether the assurance processes are operating effectively and identify any areas for improvement.
+Any changes that require amendments to the Combined Authority Constitution will be agreed at the Combined Authority Cabinet. - 1.5 The review will examine whether the assurance processes are operating effectively and identify any areas for improvement.
 Any changes to legal, funding, or other contextual changes that might require a change of assurance process will be taken into account, along with the impact on any other Combined Authority key strategies, policies or processes.
-Any changes with significant divergence from the approved local assurance framework will be agreed with MHCLG. - 1.6 The remainder of this document is structured around the following sections: - Section 2: describes the Tees Valley Strategic Economic Plan, our Ten-Year Investment Plan 2019-29 and clarifies the content of Tees Valley Investment Fund and the role of the Assurance Framework; - Section 3: describes the accountability and transparent decision-making process and practices that we operate and the roles and responsibilities within it; - Section 4: describes how we make robust and evidenced decisions: - Section 5: explains the processes once programmes and projects are in the delivery phase; and finally - Section 6: explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the Investment Planning, and strategy and policy development processes.
+Any changes with significant divergence from the approved local assurance framework will be agreed with MHCLG. - 1.6 The remainder of this document is structured around the following sections: - Section 2: describes the Tees Valley Strategic Economic Plan, our Ten-Year Investment Plan 2019-29 and clarifies the content of Tees Valley Investment Fund and the role of the Assurance Framework; - Section 3: describes the accountability and transparent decision-making process and practices that we operate and the roles and responsibilities within it; - Section 4: describes how we make robust and evidenced decisions; - Section 5: explains the processes once programmes and projects are in the delivery phase; and finally - Section 6: explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the Investment Planning, and strategy and policy development processes.